-Located on the southern border of the Brecon Beacons National Park, Merthyr Tydfil is a thriving, friendly town with a modem shopping precinct and a covered market.
-The area was named after Tydfil, the daughter of Brychan, a 5th-C chieftain.
-It is believed that Tydfil was martyred near the town (Merthyr means a martyr in the Welsh language).
+Located on the southern border of the Brecon Beacons National Park, Merthyr Tydfil is a thriving, friendly town with a modern shopping precinct and a covered market.
+The area was named after Tydfil, the daughter of Brychan, a 5th-c chieftain.
+It is believed that she was martyred near the town (Merthyr means a martyr in the Welsh language).

 An interesting terrace of ironworker's cottages can be found in Chapel Row, beside the Glamorganshire Canal, built by Crawshay to house his foundry workers.
 One cottage (No 4) has been turned into a museum commemorating the prolific Welsh composer Dr Joseph Parry, who was born there in 1841.
 Many of his 400 or so hymn tunes and his splendid Te Deum are still used today.
 Another of Merthyr's famous sons was James Keir Hardie (1856-1915), founder of the Independent Labour Party and the town's MP from 1900 until his death.

 The countryside around Merthyr is some of the loveliest in Wales.
 You will find plenty of beautiful nature trail walks along the Neuadd and Talybont roads and around the Taf Fechan Nature Reserve.
 Nearby beauty spots include the ruins of the late 13th-C Morlais Castle and the pretty 'Blue Pool' at Pont Sarn, near Pontsticill.
 The two spectacular stone-built viaducts of Cefn Coed and Pontsticill are certainly worth a visit.
 Also, immediately north of Merthyr lies the Brecon Beacons National Park, an Areas of Outstanding Natural Beauty (AONB), containing lakes, forests and mountains.